Terms of Engagement

 Disclaimer of liability (if independent)

-The financial information is prepared at your request and exclusively for your benefit.
-Neither I nor any of my employees accept any liability of any kind whatsoever, including liability by reason of negligence, to either yourself or any other person for losses incurred as a result of placing reliance on the compiled financial information.
+The financial information is compiled based on the information provided to us, which has not been subject to an audit or review engagement.
+Accordingly, neither ROVA Chartered Accountants nor any of our employees accept any responsibility for the reliability, accuracy or completeness of the compiled financial information nor do we accept any liability of any kind whatsoever, including liability by reason of negligence, to any other person for losses incurred as a result of placing reliance on the compiled financial information.

 Independence (if required)